website statistics

 There are many ways for you to get to hell on this planet.
 There's Hell's Gate near Lake Rotorua in New Zealand, and the same in Arizona's Gila Wilderness.
 Or you could try Hell's Gate Island in Antigua and Barbuda, or find your way there inside the fabled Mount Osore volcano in Japan.
-But of all of these places, they are the antithesis of hell; they do not encapture
+But of all of these places, they do not capture the feeling of it quite like Hells Gate National Park in Nakuru county.

 The reason behind his 'secure' camping experiences is due to his vigilant mother, long fearful he'd be eaten if out beyond the wire.
 But she finally green-lit a one-nighter in the open.